 Regular visits, clean eating, and refraining from smoking and drinking are all standard pregnancy tips.
-Just remember to also:
+Indulge in some self care too and treat yourself to a pregnancy massage at home for the ultimate relaxation.
+Just remember to also…

 Exercise, however, is also very important and can absolutely be done safely when pregnant.
 Water exercises, in particular, are very kind on the body, so you can stay fit and healthy for your baby.

 The exercise you do also applies at home, with things as mundane as chores.
 Some chores will be painful or hard, so be prepared to change up what you are responsible for around the house.

 You may want to invest in additional services as well, like in a midwife, especially if it is your first child.
 Your midwife will be key in helping you create a comprehensive birth plan, as well as help you through the ups and downs of pregnancy right at home.